-Main ingredients in a ranch dressing includes buttermilk, salt, garlic powder, onion, chives, dill and spices.
+The main ingredients in a ranch dressing include buttermilk, salt, garlic powder, onion, chives, dill and spices.
 Together they create a creamy but not too heavy mixture with a good kick of garlic and herby flavours.

 When I decided to create my own version, I didn’t have buttermilk, sour cream or yoghurt in the house!
 Basically, all the options for the base of the dressing.

 However, I did have tahini.
-So I decided to try a vegan and possibly slightly more healthy ranch dressing.
-I substituted buttermilk with tahini as a base and added a good dose of fresh herbs and garlic in the mix.
+So I decided to try a vegan ranch dressing recipe that is healthier.
+I substituted buttermilk with tahini as a base and added a good dose of fresh herbs and garlic to the mix.

 The result was delicious!
 Still creamy but with a nutty edge.

-Flavours/Textures: Even though the baby gem lettuce is gently grilled, the little gem salad’s overall texture still has a crunch to it.
-I love the charred bits on the end of the baby gem that gives a slightly bitter flavour.
+Flavours/Textures: Crunchy and creamy.
+Even though the baby gem lettuce is gently grilled, the overall texture still has a crunch.
+I love the charred bits on the end of the gem lettuce that gives a slightly bitter flavour.

 Together with the tahini ranch dressing, I enjoyed the creamy yet nutty flavours oozing out of the baby gem with a touch of zing from the herbs, red onions and lemon juice.

-Time: Will take about 10 minutes to prep and grill the baby gem lettuce and another 10 minutes to prepare the tahini ranch dressing.
+Time: It will take less than 10 minutes to prep and grill the baby gem lettuce and another few more minutes to prepare the tahini ranch dressing.

-Dill / Chives: Dill and chives are important for ranch dressing to add the herby freshness.
-Dill brings a hint of licorice, whilst chives will add delicate oniony flavour.
+Dill/Chives: Dill and chives are important for ranch dressing to add herby freshness.
+Dill brings a hint of licorice, whilst chives add a delicate oniony flavour.

 Garlic: In most ranch dressing recipes, they call for garlic powder.
 However, I prefer to use fresh garlic to give the dressing a good punch.

-Tahini: A staple in Mediterranean and Middle Eastern cuisine, tahini is a paste made up of ground-up sesame paste.
-It is fantastic to add to salad dressings, dips, stir through stews or even drizzle on falafel.
+Tahini: A staple in Mediterranean and Middle Eastern cuisine, tahini is a paste made of ground-up sesame.
+It is a fantastic way to add a nutty flavour to salad dressings and dips, stir through stews or even drizzle on falafel.